 Explore Popular Cloud Use Cases

 Identifying workloads to move to the cloud can be tricky.
 You may be investigating launching your new application in the cloud.
+You may be expecting a large influx of traffic from an upcoming holiday marketing campaign.
 Or you may have hundreds of apps running in your organization, and you may be tempted to move as many of them to the cloud as fast as possible.
 Since 2006, RightScale has advised thousands of organizations on which of their applications are right for public and private clouds.
 These are our rules of thumb.

 Perfect for Public and Private Clouds

 Three types of application workloads are ideal in a public or private cloud environment:

 - Unpredictable growth: Applications that have unknown growth prospects, such as social games, new SaaS applications, and marketing campaigns, are perfect for the on-demand nature of cloud infrastructure.

 - Cyclical: Applications with regular traffic fluctuations, such as daily financial market activity or seasonal e-commerce, benefit from auto-scaling to keep utilization high.